robots4life/svelte-calculator/README.md

 <img src="/static/Screenshot_20240226_160922.png">

-The aim is to have a simple basic calculator working while, for brevity, not including rules that can break the evaluation of the calculation.
+The aim is to have a simple basic calculator working, while, and for brevity, rules that can break the evaluation of the calculation, are not included.

 #### 1. Create markup and styles